mheap/nexmo-developer/_documentation/en/messaging/us-short-codes/guides/alerts.md

 source: '_examples/messaging/us-short-codes-api/alerts/send-alerts-request'
 ```

-2. Check the [response codes](/api/sms/us-short-codes/alerts/sending#response) in the [response](/api/sms/us-short-codes/alerts/sending#response) and ensure that you sent the request to Nexmo correctly:
+2. Check the [response codes](/api/sms/us-short-codes/alerts/sending#response) in the [response](/api/sms/us-short-codes/alerts/sending#response) and ensure that you sent the request to Vonage correctly:

 ```tabbed_examples
 source: '_examples/messaging/us-short-codes-api/generic/check-the-response-codes'
 ```

-3. Nexmo sends the alert to your user.
+3. Vonage sends the alert to your user.

 4. Receive the [delivery receipt](/api/sms/us-short-codes/alerts/sending#delivery-receipt) at your [webhook endpoint](/concepts/guides/webhooks) so you can see: